breatheco-de/content/src/content/lesson/what-is-the-internet.md

 As you browse the Internet, the browser must translate every text it finds along the way while transforming the text into web pages with titles, subtitles, text, images, etc.

-As a developer, you need to code everything that the browser is going to need to visualize the text.
-We will call it “the client side” because the browser is installed on the computer of the user.
-Likewise, all the code found on the client side will be processed by that computer.
+As a developer, you need to code everything the browser is going to need to visualize the text.
+We call it “the client side” because the browser is installed on the computer of the user.
+Likewise, all code on the client side will be processed by that computer.

 The server has no idea of what the browser does!
-(Or at least it didn’t at the beginning (several years ago), and, to tell you the truth, it still doesn’t really know).
+(Or at least it didn’t at the beginning (several years ago), and actually, it still doesn’t really know).

 So, what does the server do?

 Well, it does a lot!
 The server is responsible for preparing the text that will be read by the browser.
 The three major challenges for the server are:

 + **Speed:** for each server, there are thousands of clients.
 The server must be very fast in order to answer each client as quickly as possible.
 + **Concurrence:** not only there are thousands of clients, each client requests text at the same time as many others.
-The server must be able to answer many demands simultaneously.
+The server must be able to respond to many demands simultaneously.
 + **Efficiency:** at times, clients have demands that are very hard to resolve – even if it is only one client.
-Imagine for a second that you are using Google Maps to figure out how long it takes to travel from Caracas to Santiago de Chile.
-The server has to check traffic data, routes, accidents and run some sort of algorithm to obtain the estimated time of arrival (ETA).
+Imagine for a second that you are using Google Maps to figure out how long it takes to travel from Mexico City to Santiago de Chile.
+The server has to check traffic data, routes, accidents and run some sort of algorithm to obtain the route and estimated time of arrival (ETA).
 Even if the result is a simple chain of characters like “two days, 2 hours and 30 minutes,” the server had to make thousands of calculations to arrive to that conclusion.

 So…lets summarize:

 ![what is the internet](https://ucarecdn.com/57821cbc-5ba0-4e1c-9b90-7f1df7c637fa/)